lcheng6/s3s3copy/README.md

     sudo yum install -y apache-maven
     mvn --version

+    #install openjdk 1.7.0, which is required to run and/or compile this program
+    sudo yum install -y java-1.7.0-openjdk.x86_64

-    #This part is *manual* source of this information is https://stackoverflow.com/questions/20108411/switch-to-jdk-7-in-amazon-linux
+    #This part is *manual*
+    #source of this information is https://stackoverflow.com/questions/20108411/switch-to-jdk-7-in-amazon-linux
     #Verify Java OpenJDK is installed
     sudo yum search openjdk # should list your java version